Symbol of Access

 Development of the Symbol of Access

-An important byproduct of the accessibility movement and growing attention to barrier free design, was the International Symbol of Access promoted by the Society.
+An important byproduct of the accessibility movement and growing attention to barrier-free design was the International Symbol of Access.

 By the late 1960s, the need for a symbol to designate accessible facilities was being discussed in a number of countries.
 In fact, different access symbols were already in use in France, Australia, Canada, the United Kingdom and the United States.
-This was evidently also an idea of interest in Asia as a theme of the 1968 RI Pan-Pacific Rehabilitation Conference was “Promotion of Non-Handicapped Physical Environments for Disabled People.”
 As Norman Acton recalled some years later, “a number of different symbols were beginning to appear and several of us could see a messy situation developing with multiple symbols – so there was some urgency.”

-Acton asked Karl Montan, first Director of the Swedish Handicap Institute and Chair of the RI International Commission for Technical Aids (ICTA) if they could come up with a viable design in time to present to the Eleventh World Congress in Dublin in 1969.
-The stipulations were that the symbol must be readily identifiable from a reasonable distance; must be self-descriptive, must be simple yet esthetically designed with no secondary meaning, and must be practical.
+Acton asked Karl Montan, first Director of the Swedish Handicap Institute and Chair of the RI International Commission for Technical Aids (ICTA), if the commission could come up with a viable design in time to present to the Eleventh World Congress in Dublin in 1969.
+The stipulations were that the symbol must be readily identifiable from a reasonable distance, must be self-descriptive, must be simple yet esthetically designed with no secondary meaning, and must be practical.